attributeerror39/experimental-ai-lab/experimental_ai_lab/llm/ollama_start.md

 ...
 ```

-Copy this content to a new plain text file, for example `modelfile`.
-Or write the terminal output to that file:
+Copy this content to a new plain text file, for example `modelfile.txt`.
+Or write the terminal output to that file with `>`:

 ```
+# Syntax: ollama show --modelfile [MODELNAME] > [MODELFILE]
-ollama show --modelfile mistral > modelfile
+ollama show --modelfile mistral > modelfile.txt
 ```

 Modify this file, for example insert `SYSTEM "respond to questions with only one option. you are a vegan"` below `PARAMETERS`.